 The important point here is that you will have to check the Skill's description to find out what you can say and how to phrase it.
 (Incidentally, we had no issues setting up or using the National Rail app, but it does appear from the low rating that others have.)
 Also see: Amazon Echo Show

 Smart Home skills

 LIFX is an Optimised for Smart Home skill.
 This means you don't have to say, "Alexa, ask LIFX to ...." because optimised skills are like native skills.
 So you can more simply say "Alexa turn off the lights".

 When you enable the LIFX Skill, and this is typical of smart home skills, you will have to log into your LIFX account in the app in order to authorise your Amazon account to use those login details and control your devices.
 You'll also have to name (or re-name) lights or groups of lights in order to control them with your Amazon Echo.

-If you have a group called Lounge, you can say, "Alexa, turn on the lights in the lounge", but you can more simply say "Alexa, turn on the lounge".
+If you have a group of devices called Lounge, you can say, "Alexa, turn on the lights in the lounge", but you can more simply say "Alexa, turn on Lounge".
 It might sound odd, but the simpler the command, the more chance it will be correctly understood and executed.

 To make various things happen at the same time, you can set up Routines in the Alexa app.
 For example, you could say "Alexa, Good night" and make this command turn off all downstairs lights, turn off the heating and turn on the lamp in your bedroom.